 “When the soils and the vines are healthy, the wine tastes better.” – Kirk Grace, Director of Vineyard Operations

-From the beginning, we’ve believed that choices made in the vineyard would have a profound influence not only on the quality of the wine, but on the health of the environment and the welfare of generations to come.
-That philosophy continues to guide Stag’s Leap Wine Cellars today.
-Using a number of tools and best practices, our goal is to ensure that the vineyard environment is in harmony with the natural environment.
-By embracing, rather than competing with Mother Nature, we seek to create a healthy eco-system, one that includes vibrant vineyards destined to produce high quality grapes and outstanding Napa wines for years to come.
+At Stagʹs Leap Wine Cellars, we believe that the choices made in the vineyard and the winery have a profound influence not only on the quality of our wine, but also on the health of the environment and the welfare of generations to come.
+Our goal is to ensure that the vineyard environment is in harmony with the natural environment.
+By embracing rather than competing with Mother Nature, we seek to promote a healthy ecosystem – one that includes vibrant vineyards destined to produce high quality grapes for years to come.
 Our sustainable farming and conservation practices include:

-Cover crops – crops cultivated between vine rows – and soil amendments are at the heart of our sustainable farming operations.
-These best practices protect against erosion, contribute nutrients and organic matter, improve soil structure and water infiltration, and aid in the infinite complexities of a healthy environmental system.
-Director of Vineyard Operations Kirk Grace takes a very site-specific approach, matching cover crop types and soil mixtures to the needs and characteristics of each vineyard block.
+Cover crops, which are cultivated between vine rows, and soil amendments are at the heart of our sustainable farming operations.
+Both practices help protect against erosion, contribute nutrients and organic matter, improve soil structure and water infiltration, and aid in the infinite complexities of a healthy environmental system.
+Vineyard Manager Kirk Grace takes a very site-specific approach, matching cover crop types and soil amendment mixtures to the needs and characteristics of each vineyard block.

 Drip irrigation, which became prevalent in the 1970’s, has had a dramatic effect on grape and wine quality, but it also minimizes water loss by delivering it to the plant’s roots versus overhead systems which water the entire vineyard.
-Drip irrigation allows us to finely tune our water application by vineyard block and sub-blocks.
-By walking the vineyard regularly and using devices that measure soil water content and vine stress, we’re able to apply water more judiciously and only to the vine rows that truly need it.
+Drip irrigation allows us to finely tune our water application down to the sub-blocks.
+By walking the vineyard regularly and using devices that measure soil water content and vine stress, we’re able to apply water judiciously and only to the vine rows that truly need it.

-We utilize a number of integrated pest management (IPM) techniques to minimize damage from pests that are harmful to grapevines in the Stags Leap District and beyond.
-Using cover crops specifically designed to attract certain insects, we create an environment in which “beneficial bugs” – bugs that feed on harmful bugs as well as funguses – can thrive.
+We utilize a number of integrated pest management (IPM) techniques to minimize damage from pests which are harmful to grapevines.
+Using cover crops specifically designed to attract certain insects we promote an environment in which “beneficial bugs” – bugs that feed on harmful bugs as well as funguses – can thrive.
 We place nesting boxes throughout our vineyards to provide homes for owls that feed on unwanted rodents and pests.
-And we also use hedgerows – including corn – that act as barriers between our vineyards and the areas where harmful bugs can breed.
+We also provide areas of natural refuge that act as barriers between our vineyards and the areas where harmful bugs can breed.
 In addition, we release beneficial mites that prey on pest mites, rather than spraying chemicals that can result in secondary pest outbreaks.

 Farming in a sustainable manner requires commitment and individual attention to each grapevine.
-Our labor-intensive system of canopy management means that during the course of a growing season we make dozens of “passes” through the vineyard.
-By suckering new shoots, training them onto trellises, and removing lateral shoots and leaves, we precisely control the amount of air and light that circulates and surrounds each grapevine.
+Our labor-intensive system of canopy management means that during the course of a growing season we make several “passes” through the vineyard.
+By suckering new shoots, training them onto trellises, and removing lateral shoots and leaves we precisely control the amount of air and light that circulates and surrounds each grapevine.
 This cultivation naturally minimizes undesirable molds and fungus.

-The long-term health of our vineyards is tied to the health and vitality of the surrounding habitat and watershed is crucial to the longterm health of our vineyards.
-Several years ago, we undertook a major habitat restoration of Chase Creek, a long and winding tributary of the Napa River that runs through our S.L.V. and FAY Vineyards.
-By laying down rock, preserving old growth trees, removing non-native plants and replanting with native species, we were able to reduce erosion, restore water flow and create a thriving environment for raptors, hawks, owls and other wildlife.
-And because healthy ecosystems radiate outwards, there is a direct correlation between the vibrancy of the Stags Leap District watershed and the vitality of our vineyards.
+The long-term health of our vineyards is tied to the health and vitality of the surrounding habitat and watershed.
+In 2004, we undertook a major habitat restoration of Chase Creek, a long and winding tributary of the Napa River that runs through S.L.V. and FAY Vineyards.
+By laying down rock, preserving old growth trees, removing non-native plants and replanting with native species, we were able to ease erosion, restore water flow and promote a thriving environment for raptors, hawks, owls, wood ducks and other wildlife.
+We know healthy ecosystems radiate outwards, so there is a direct correlation between the vibrancy of the watershed and the vitality of our vineyards.